ComNets-Bremen/OPS/FAQ.md

 must be added to the `expectedNodeTypes` parameter in the `KPromoteApp.ned`.

 `9.` I pulled a newer version of OPS from Github (i.e., through git clone or git pull).
-But now, why is building OPS is failing?
+But now, why is building of OPS failing?

 One possible reason may be that the newer version has a newer `settings.default` (i.e., a changed `settings.default`).
 If you have copied the `settings.default` of the previous version to your home folder as `.opsSettings`, remove